 But there are also occasions when training and skills give way to negligent or substandard treatment.
 If a death results, it may be termed “wrongful.”
 For example, an auto accident victim has suffered multiple injuries such as a concussion, scalp lacerations, and internal injuries, but the ER staff concentrates its efforts only on the visible injuries.
 If the patient were to die because the internal injuries went undiagnosed and untreated, a wrongful death claim could be justifiable.

-An experienced South Carolina medical practice attorney from McGowan, Hood & Felder, LLC, can substantiate such claims by examining all the related hospital records, examining the ER medical professionals who treated the patient, and summoning expert witnesses to testify about the standards of care in similar circumstances.
+An experienced South Carolina medical practice attorney from McGowan, Hood, Felder & Phillips, LLC, can substantiate such claims by examining all the related hospital records, examining the ER medical professionals who treated the patient, and summoning expert witnesses to testify about the standards of care in similar circumstances.
 This helps the jury understand exactly how the standard of care was breached, why and how malpractice was committed, and why the outcome was a fatality.